MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/geocode-and-data-source-limits.md

 manager: "stevelom"
 ---
 # Geocode and Data Source Limits
-This topic describes account limits for a Bing Maps Account when you use the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] or the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)] at [https://www.bingmapsportal.com/](https://www.bingmapsportal.com/) to geocode entities and manage data sources.
+This topic describes account limits for a Bing Maps Account when you use the Bing Spatial Data Services or the Bing Maps Dev Center at [https://www.bingmapsportal.com/](https://www.bingmapsportal.com/) to geocode entities and manage data sources.

- When you geocode entities or perform data source actions such as creating or updating a data source using either the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] or the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)], a job is created to perform the action.
+ When you geocode entities or perform data source actions such as creating or updating a data source using either the Bing Spatial Data Services or the Bing Maps Dev Center, a job is created to perform the action.
 See [Get Job List](../spatial-data-services/get-job-list.md) for a list of jobs that count towards the following limits.

 ## Account Limits for Basic Keys